 Here we are saying that the category must consist only of standard characters, and the id is optional.

-Next up: Deploying to Azure
+Next up: Options

 Note, this material is based on our book Programming APIs with C# and .NET from Packt by Jesse Liberty and Joseph Deluzen.